Limmen/csle/docs/_docs/development_conventions.md

 - `metastore`.
 SQL files that define the data model of the metastore.
 - `management-system/csle-mgmt-webapp`.
 Web application that implements the web interface of CSLE.
 - `simulation-system/envs`.
 Simulation configurations.
+- `simulation-system/libs/csle-base`.
+A Python library with definitions and base classes for the other Python libraries in CSLE.
 - `simulation-system/libs/csle-agents`.
 A Python library with implementations of control, learning, and game-theoretic algorithms for finding defender strategies.
 - `simulation-system/libs/csle-attacker`.
 A Python library that contains code for emulating attacker actions.
 - `simulation-system/libs/csle-cli`.
 A Python library with the CSLE CLI.
 - `simulation-system/libs/csle-collector`.
 A Python library that implements the monitoring and management agents.
 - `simulation-system/libs/csle-common`.
 A Python library that contains common functionality to all CSLE Python libraries.
 - `simulation-system/libs/csle-defender`.
 A Python library that contains code for emulating defender actions.
+- `simulation-system/libs/csle-cluster`.
+A Python library that contains a gRPC server for cluster management in CSLE.
 - `simulation-system/libs/csle-rest-api`.
 A Python library with the CSLE REST API.
 - `simulation-system/libs/csle-ryu`.
 A Python library with RYU SDN controllers.
 - `simulation-system/libs/csle-system-identification`.
 A Python library with implementations of system identification algorithms to learn system models based on measured data and traces.
 - `simulation-system/libs/gym-csle-stopping-game`.
 A gym environment for an optimal stopping game.
+- `simulation-system/libs/gym-csle-intrusion-response-game`.
+A gym environment for an intrusion response game.

 #### Code Readability